Fire and rescue services

 Call 102.

-Do not travel to areas near borders with Latvia, Lithuania and Poland due to ongoing civil unrest and potential for armed violence.
+Do not travel to areas near borders with Ukraine, Latvia, Lithuania and Poland due to the volatile security environment and potential border closures/restrictions on movement.

 Full travel advice: Safety